 Each type of fossil fuel has its way of being extracted from the Earth.
 Here is a breakdown of the three primary forms of fossil fuels.

 There are two ways to mine coal; surface mining and underground mining.

-This type of mining is used when the coal deposits are less than 200 feet under the ground.
+This type of mining is used when the coal deposits are less than 200 feet underground.
 Miners use machines to dig through the topsoil to the coal deposits.

-Once the coal gets extracted, the topsoil is put back to continue plant growth.
+Once the coal is extracted, the topsoil is returned to continue plant growth.
 Surface mining is the cheapest of the two ways to acquire coal from the Earth.
 As a result, it accounts for two-thirds of the United States’ coal production.

 Underground mining (deep mining)

 Underground mining is used when the coal is hundreds of feet below the surface.
-Miners will take an elevator down and ride a train to the coal deposits, and they then use a machine to extract the coal.
+Miners will take an elevator down, ride a train to the coal deposits, and then use a machine to extract the coal.

 After the coal gets extracted using one of the two types of mining, it might be processed.
 Dirt, rocks, sulfur, ash, and other unwanted materials get removed in this process.

 The process increases the heating value of the coal.
 However, processing coal is not a necessity.

 There are many ways to extract oil from the Earth, and the process used depends mainly on geology.